 CES surveys can lead to insights that can impact every way your customers interact with your team.
 To make sure you’re accurately measuring CES, follow these best practices as you create your survey.

 Keep your question specific and effort-focused

 Effortlessness is the underlying theme of CES.
-Making your survey overly complex would run counter to the CES methodology, so keep it simple.
+Making your survey overly complex would run counter to the CES method, so keep it simple.
 Consider these two CES examples:

 “Delighted made it easy for me to locate the shopping cart due to their new in-app guide.”

 “Delighted made it easy to locate the shopping cart.”

 The more variables you throw into the equation, the fewer customers it will apply to… and the more effort it will take to complete!

 When first creating your CES Template, you’ll have the choice between a traditional 7-point scale and a shorter 5-point scale.
 Both are great options, but ideal for different situations!

 - The 7-point scale is better when you want a bit more nuance from your customers about the experience

 - The 5-point scale is ideal if you’re looking for a quicker response